Zinovy Gerdt: Career

 In the 1980s and 1990s, the actor continued to act actively in films: Adam marries Eve (1980), Say a Word for the Poor Hussar (1980), Fairy tales... fairy tales... fairy tales of the old Arbat (1982), I'll wait for you (1982), Boys (1983), Military field novel (1983), Mary Poppins, Goodbye (1989), The Bindly and the King (1989), Intergirl (1989), The Inferno and the King (1989), Childhood Themes (1991), Lost in Siberia (1990), I am Ivan, you are Abram (1993), Life and Extraordinary Adventures of Private Ivan Chonkin (1994), Simple-minded (1994), Inspector (1996) and others.

 Zinovy Gerdt also worked on television.
 He was the first host of one of the most popular Soviet television programs Kinopanorama, the first season of which was aired in 1962.

-In the 1990s, he conducted the popular author's program Tea Club.
+In the 1990s, he created and hosted the popular talk show Tea Club.

 Gerdt performed as a screenwriter of the musical I Will Not Be Any More (1975).

 Zinovy Gerdt died in Moscow on 18 November 1996.
 He was buried at the Kuntsevo Cemetery in Moscow.

 Personal life

 Zinovy Gerdt's first wife was Maria Ivanovna Novikova, whom he met at the theater studio.
-She gave him Vsevolod's son, born in 1945.
-With his second wife, Tatyana Pravdina, Zinovy met in the Middle East in 1960 during a theatrical tour.
+They had a son, Vsevolod (b.
+1945).
+Zinovy met his second wife, Tatyana Pravdina, in the Middle East in 1960 during a theatrical tour.
 She was an interpreter from Arabic, who was assigned to help the theater.
 At first, Tatiana negatively perceived Zinovy's courtship, but then a romance ensued between them.
 Immediately after returning from the tour, they left their families and decided to get married.
 Their marriage lasted 36 years.
-From her first marriage, Tatyana Pravdina had a daughter - Ekaterina.
+From her first marriage, Tatyana Pravdina had a daughter – Ekaterina.
 Gerdt adopted her by giving her his name.

 Legacy

 In Kyiv, at the intersection of Proreznaya and Khreshchatyk streets, in 1998 a monument to Panikovsky (the character of the novel "The Golden Calf") was erected, the prototype of the monument was Zinovy Gerdt, who played the role of Panikovsky in the adaptation of the novel.

 Zinovy Gerdt is an honorary citizen of Sebezh.

 In 2004, in the park of Sebezh, where the artist's parents' home was located, a foundation stone was installed at the site of the future monument, where local poets and artists hold creative meetings.

 A monument in Sebezh by sculptor Oleg Yershov in honor of Zinovy Gerdt was revealed to the public in 2011.

-In 2001, the first edition of the book "Zyama - it's Gerdt!" was published, in which Gerdt is remembered by Eldar Ryazanov, Eduard Uspensky, Pyotr Todorovsky, Arkady Arkanov, Grigori Gorin, Viktor Shenderovich and others.
+In 2001, the first edition of the book "Zyama – it's Gerdt!" was published, in which Gerdt is remembered by Eldar Ryazanov, Eduard Uspensky, Pyotr Todorovsky, Arkady Arkanov, Grigori Gorin, Viktor Shenderovich and others.
 The authors of the book are Tatyana Pravdina and Yakov Groisman.

 In 2010, the publishing house Zebra E, AST published the book "Knight of Conscience" by Zinovy Gerdt.
 Pravdina, condemned the book as a composition of unduly attributed and inaccurate texts.